kestrellauryssen/pH-Prediction-and-Forecasting/README.md

 # pH-Prediction-and-Forecasting

 ## Project Overview
-This repository contains the code and data for the paper titled "Predicting and Forecasting Coral Reef pH Values, A Comparison of Linear and Tree-Based Models" The study evaluates and compares tree-based and linear models in their ability to predict and forecast pH across various coral reefs.
+This repository contains the code and data for the paper titled "Predicting and Forecasting Coral Reef pH Values, A Comparison of Linear, Tree-Based, Hybrid Models" The study evaluates and compares tree-based and linear models in their ability to predict and forecast pH across various coral reefs.

 ## Language
 - Python